Author: Reviewed and updated by Dr Amanda Oakley Dermatologist, Hamilton, New Zealand and Vanessa Ngan, Staff Writer, February 2014.

-Although bacteria, especially Cutibacterium acnes, are involved in the development of acne, they are a normal part of the skin flora and can be detected in people with or without acne lesions.
+Although bacteria, especially Cutibacterium acnes (formerly known as Propionibacterium acnes), are involved in the development of acne, they are a normal part of the skin flora and can be detected in people with or without acne lesions.

 Occasionally it is wise to obtain a swab and/or scraping from an acne spot, or acne-like pustule, for microbiological examination and culture.
 This is because acne can resemble infections, including:

 Some women may be advised to have blood tests to measure hormone levels.
 The reasons include:

 These hormone tests are best taken between 8:00 and 10:00 am during the first half of the menstrual cycle.
 They may include:

 A pelvic ultrasound scan is usually very good at excluding ovarian cysts and tumours on the ovary and adrenal gland.
 X-rays, computed tomography (CT) scans or magnetic resonance imaging (MRI) may also be arranged if there is suspicion of tumour.

 Blood tests may be performed to monitor the safety of treatment: